switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-debian-11.md

     MAXZOOM=20

 The location of the XML file "/home/accountname/src/openstreetmap-carto/mapnik.xml" will need to be changed to the actual location on your system.
 You can change "[s2o]" and "URI=/hot/" as well if you like.
 If you want to render more than one set of tiles from one server you can - just add another section like "[s2o]" with a different name referring to a different map style.
 If you want it to refer to a different database to the default "gis" you can, but that's out of the scope of this document.
 If you've only got 2Gb or so of memory you'll also want to reduce "num_threads" to 2.
 "URI=/hot/" was chosen so that the tiles generated here can more easily be used in place of the HOT tile layer at OpenStreetMap.org.
 You can use something else here, but "/hot/" is as good as anything.

+When this guide was first written, the version of Mapnik provided by Debian was 3.0, and the "plugins_dir" setting in the "[mapnik]" part of the file was "/usr/lib/mapnik/3.0/input".
+At the time of writing that's changed to 3.1, and so the relevant value is ""/usr/lib/mapnik/3.1/input".
+It may change again in the future.
+If an error occurs when trying to render tiles such as this:

+    An error occurred while loading the map layer 's2o': Could not create datasource for type: 'postgis' (no datasource plugin directories have been successfully registered)  encountered during parsing of layer 'landcover-low-zoom'

+then look in "/usr/lib/mapnik" and see what version directories there are, and also look in "/usr/lib/mapnik/(version)/input" to make sure that a file "postgis.input" exists there.
 ## Configuring Apache

     sudo mkdir /var/lib/mod_tile